-The Police and Fire Rescue use the 10 code system to communicate fast and efficiently along with Signals.
+The Police use the 10 code system to communicate fast and efficiently along with Signals.
 The Ten Codes provide a quick way of providing information, similar to the play book for Football.
-10 Codes are the playbook for Police and Fire Departments that have been training to respond to the incident.
+10 Codes are the playbook for Police that have been training to respond to the incident.

-For the Police and additional two items are normally attached the dispatch broadcast.
+For the Police add additional two items are normally attached the dispatch broadcast.
 One is the ( Police Nature Codes -see table below) to alert the police of a specific issue , like Signal 0 – armed person) .
 These are the descriptions of the type of call the Police or Fire Rescue are responding to.
-Here are the Ten Codes used by the the Coral Springs Police and Fire Departments :
+Here are the Ten Codes used by the the Coral Springs Police .

 Added to the 10- Codes are Police Nature Codes providing a description of the nature of the dispatch.
 For instance, ” Bravo 44, signal 4 at the SW corner of University and Sample road ” Here are the signal codes :

 UNIT ID : Radio Identification